Cyphrme/URLFormJS/README.md

 # Development
 Issue submissions and pull requests are welcome.

-To generate the minified file, you must first have `esbuild` installed on your local machine, then run the following:
+To generate the minified file, use `esbuild` to run the following:

 ```sh
 esbuild urlform.js --bundle --format=esm --minify --outfile=urlform.min.js
 ```